splashkit/the-programmers-field-guide/src/content/docs/book/part-2-organised-code/7-member-functions/0-panorama/03-inheritance.md

 Message from System: This is an error message
 Please contact support with code: 404
+Sender of error message: System
+Text of error message: This is an error message
 ```

 :::note

 - Notice how the error message class does not define a text or sender field.
 It inherits these from the text message parent class.
+- Objects of the error message class will have sender, text, and error code fields, as well as a print method.
 - Print must be marked as virtual to allow the error message class to override it.
 - You can think of the error message as building on the base set by text message.